redis/redis-doc/topics/replication.md

 This system works using three main mechanisms:

 1. When a master and a slave instances are well-connected, the master keeps the slave updated by sending a stream of commands to the slave, in order to replicate the effects on the dataset happening in the master side due to: client writes, keys expired or evicted, any other action changing the master dataset.
-2. When the link between the master and the slave breaks, for network issues or because a timeout is sensed in the master or the slave, the slave reconnects and attempts to proceed with a partial resynchronization: it means that it will try to just obtain the part of the stream of commands it missed during the disconnection.
+2. When the link between the master and the slave breaks, for network issues or because a timeout is sensed in the master or the slave, the slave reconnects and attempts to proceed with a partial resynchronization: it means that it will try to obtain just the part of the stream of commands it missed during the disconnection.
 3. When a partial resynchronization is not possible, the slave will ask for a full resynchronization.
 This will involve a more complex process in which the master needs to create a snapshot of all its data, send it to the slave, and then continue sending the stream of commands as the dataset changes.

 Redis uses by default asynchronous replication, which being low latency and high performance, is the natural replication mode for the vast majority of Redis use cases.
-However Redis slaves asynchronously acknowledge the amount of data they received periodically with the master.
-So the master does not wait every time for a command to be processed by the slaves, however it knows, if needed, what slave already processed what command.
-This allows to have optional syncrhonous replication.
+However, Redis slaves asynchronously acknowledge the amount of data they received periodically with the master.
+The master does not wait every time for a command to be processed by the slaves, however it knows, if needed, what slaves already processed what commands.
+This allows optional syncrhonous replication.

 Synchronous replication of certain data can be requested by the clients using the `WAIT` command.
 However `WAIT` is only able to ensure that there are the specified number of acknowledged copies in the other Redis instances, it does not turn a set of Redis instances into a CP system with strong consistency: acknowledged writes can still be lost during a failover, depending on the exact configuration of the Redis persistence.
-However with `WAIT` the probability of losign a write after a failure event is greatly reduced to certain hard to trigger failure modes.
+However, with `WAIT`, the probability of losing a write after a failure event is greatly reduced to certain hard-to-trigger failure modes.

 You could check the Sentinel or Redis Cluster documentation for more information